briansu2004/MyAI/README.md

 9. **Google Cloud Speech Command Recognition**: A service for recognizing speech commands in audio data using machine learning models, designed for IoT and other edge device applications.
 10. **Google Cloud AI Hub**: A hosted repository and collaboration platform for discovering, sharing, and deploying machine learning models and datasets.

-Certainly!
-Here are some computing platforms including AI from Azure (Microsoft Azure) and IBM Watson:

 Microsoft Azure:

 1. **Azure Machine Learning**: A cloud-based service for building, training, and deploying machine learning models at scale, with support for various programming languages and frameworks.